Samsung Galaxy Note 10: Support lifecycle

-On August 5, 2020, the Note 10 series and a selection of other Galaxy devices including their successor, were announced to receive three generations of Android software update support and 4 years of security update support (meaning support may end in 2023 for the original and 2024 for Lite).
+On August 5, 2020, the Note 10 series and a selection of other Galaxy devices including their successor, were announced to receive three generations of Android software update support and 4 years of security update support (meaning support ended in 2023 for the original and 2024 for Lite).

-An official list, released by Samsung on 2 December 2020, further confirmed that all S10 models would be receiving the Android 11 upgrade with One UI 3.0.
+An official list, released by Samsung on December 2, 2020, further confirmed that all S10 models would be receiving the Android 11 upgrade with One UI 3.0.

-In January 2022, the Galaxy Note 10 series received the Android 12 upgrade with One UI 4, which marked the last major operating system upgrade for the series, while Android 13 with One UI 5.1, issued by June 2023, was the last major OS update for the Note 10 Lite.
+In January 2022, the Galaxy Note 10 series received the Android 12 upgrade with One UI 4, and in late March 2022 started the roll-out of One UI 4.1 which marked the last major operating system upgrade for the series, while Android 13 with One UI 5.1, issued by June 2023, was the last major OS update for the Note 10 Lite.

-The Galaxy Note 10 series reached its end of life in October 2023 while the Galaxy Note 10 Lite continued to receive security updates for the next several months.
+The Galaxy Note 10 and Note 10+ reached its end of life in October 2023 with the September 2023 security patch.
+In contrast, the Galaxy Note 10 Lite reached the end of its lifecycle in March 2024 (alongside the Galaxy S10 Lite).